contentful/contentful.js/ADVANCED.md

 The link resolution is applied to one level deep by default.
 If you need it to be applied deeper, you may specify the `include` parameter when fetching your entries as follows `client.getEntries( { include: <value> })`.
 The `include` parameter can be set to a number up to 10, which would represent a ten layers deep link resolution.

 **We resolve links by default**.
 If this behaviour is not what you want, you can use the chain modifier `withoutLinkResolution` on the Contentful client to keep the link objects instead of the inlined entries in your response object.
-See [chained clients](README.md#chained-clients).
+See [client chain modifiers](README.md#client-chain-modifiers).

 **Links which could not get resolved will be kept by default**.
 If you want to completely remove fields which could not be resolved, you can use the chain modifier `withoutUnresolvableLinks`.